webinista/colortheory/README.md

 May not finish it though ¯\_(ツ)_/¯.

-# Setup (mostly for me, since I work on it as I have time)
+# Setup (mostly for me, since I work on it as the mood strikes)

 - Clone this repository.
 - Navigate to the `colortheory` directory